Athology: The Study of Athlete Development

 Game Fitness

-The development of the athlete's capacity to think clearly, regulate emotion, sustain focus, and respond effectively under pressure.
-This domain draws on the established literature in sport psychology (Weinberg and Gould, 2019) and treats mental development not as a corrective intervention but as a foundational competency that drives performance sustainability and long-term well-being
+The internal engine of athlete development, covering how the athlete thinks, feels, and processes.
+Mental and Emotional Development encompasses the development of the athlete's capacity to think clearly, regulate emotion, sustain focus, and respond effectively under pressure.
+This domain draws on the established literature in sport psychology (Weinberg and Gould, 2019) and treats mental development not as a corrective intervention but as a foundational competency that drives performance sustainability and long term wellbeing.

 Mental Performance